craftcms/docs/docs/getting-started-tutorial/configure/README.md

 Craft provides a number of distinct building blocks, each appropriate for different kinds of content.
 Let’s take a quick look at a few of them that will be particularly useful in building a blog.

 ::: tip
-We use the umbrella term “elements” to describe the variety of content types Craft comes with.
+We use the term _elements_ to collectively describe the variety of content types Craft comes with.
 Plugins can provide their own element types, as well!
 :::

 ### Entries